wmzh2006/learngit1/readme.txt

-Git it a version system.
+Git it a distributed version system.
 Git is free software.